Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Chanticleers covered the spread in their only game when favored by 34.5 points or more.

-- Coastal Carolina's games this year have gone over the total in one out of three opportunities (33.3%).
+- Coastal Carolina's games this year have gone over the point total one time in three opportunities (33.3%).

-- When Coastal Carolina puts up more than 22.7 points, it is 2-1 against the spread and 4-0 overall.
+- Coastal Carolina is 2-1 against the spread and 4-0 overall in games when it puts up more than 22.7 points.

-- Coastal Carolina is 2-1 against the spread and 4-0 overall when the team totals over 405.7 yards.
+- When Coastal Carolina churns out more than 405.7 yards, the team is 2-1 against the spread and 4-0 overall.

-- The Chanticleers have two giveaways this season, while the Warhawks have seven takeaways .

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.